-As a CMV driver, eating right is challenging because access to healthy food is often limited.
-It can also be a challenge to find the time or resources to exercise while on the road.
-The goal of Driving Healthy is to provide CMV drivers with health and wellness information targeted towards the unique needs of CMV drivers.
-We encourage visitors to explore the information within the Driving Healthy website, to interact with others on our Facebook and Twitter pages, and to share CMV-specific health-related information with others.
+The goal of Driving Healthy is to provide commercial motor vehicle drivers with health and wellness information targeted towards the unique needs of CMV drivers.
+Driving Healthy encourages visitors to explore the information within the Driving Healthy website, to interact with others on their Facebook and Twitter pages, and to share CMV-specific health-related information with others.

-The fault in over three-quarters of crashes and near-crashes involving heavy vehicles is attributed to car drivers.
+Car drivers have been found to be at fault in over three-quarters of crashes and near-crashes involving heavy vehicles.
 This may be indicative of inadequacies in driver education and training programs related to safely sharing the road with heavy vehicles.
 The Tips for Sharing the Road with Commercial Motor Vehicles website was designed to cover five key sharing-the-road scenarios using video clips of real-world driving events captured during one of VTTI’s naturalistic driving studies.
 The website includes video clips of driving, simulator screenshots, scenario descriptions, short tips and facts, and photographs of actual crashes between cars and heavy vehicles to convey the importance of proper road-sharing behavior.
-Although the website is aimed at new drivers, all drivers can benefit from reviewing the material and scenarios to ensure that they are sharing the road properly in their everyday driving.
+Although the website is aimed at new drivers, all drivers can benefit from reviewing the material and scenarios to ensure that they are sharing the road properly every time they get behind the wheel.

-Housed on the website of the Federal Motor Carrier Safety Administration, the Commercial Motor Vehicle (CMV) Driving Tips website was developed to educate CMV drivers and fleet managers about common driving errors and provide valuable driving tips through an easily accessible tool, the Internet.
+Housed on the website of the Federal Motor Carrier Safety Administration, the Commercial Motor Vehicle CMV Driving Tips website was developed to educate CMV drivers and fleet managers about common driving errors and provide valuable driving tips through the Internet.
 The driving tips, ideas, and suggestions outlined on the website are supported with real-world driving video clips that exemplify errors.
 The truck videos shown on the website were collected during real-world (open-roadway) driving studies conducted by VTTI.
-As a training exercise, the examples on the website are followed by sets of questions aimed to spark thoughtful introspection of the behaviors shown in the videos.
+As a training exercise, the examples on the website are followed by sets of questions aimed to spark thoughtful introspection regarding the behaviors shown in the videos.

 VTTI researchers have created a presentation for Virginia judges to use during the licensing ceremony that all teens and parents in Virginia must attend for teens to receive their license.
 The goal is to provide information about the greatest driving risks for teens and what countermeasures have been shown to reduce risk.